Baugulf

 Baugulf (died 8 July 815) was a prominent Benedictine abbot in the Carolingian church.
 He was the second abbot of the Abbey of Fulda in present-day Germany.
 He served from 779 to 802 CE and was succeeded by Ratgar.

 Despite his contemporary prominence, the twenty-three years of his abbacy can now only be understood through letters - including the famous Epistola de litteris colendis ('Letter on the cultivation of learning') or through the use of charters recording exchange of property that can aid our understand of the monastery's relations with the outside world under his abbacy.
 Baugulf also commissioned a list of monks (the so-called 'Baugulf list') that help us understand life within the Abbacy.
 Additionally a list exists of books held in their abbey library and its dependent cellae, these along with the few remains of the church that began construction while he was abbot can give us clues into the course of his abbacy.

 Life

 Baugulf was part of the royal aristocratic elite being a member of a noble family that owned property south of the Main in east Francia.
 It is likely that he was raised and trained in Fulda.
-The are claims that he may be Count Baugulf of the Speyergau, a trusted follower of first Pippin and later his son Charlemagne, who had been active in the court since the 750s.
+There are claims that he may be Count Baugulf of the Speyergau, a trusted follower of first Pippin and later his son Charlemagne, who had been active in the court since the 750s.
 However It is more likely that they were different members of the same significant aristocratic family.
 Baugulf's brother also joined the church becoming the Bishop Erkanbert von Minden.